What to do in Southern Norway

 You will find many museums in Southern Norway, both cultural heritage and art museums and galleries.
 Vest-Agder-museum is a union of eleven museums, located close to each other in the southern part of Norway.
 SKMU - Sørlandets Kunstmuseum in Kristiansand is the largest art museum in the southern part of Norway.

 Summer is the season for numerous festivals in Southern Norway.
-The most famous are Risør Festival of Chamber Music, Mandal Seafood Festival and the electronic Punkt Festival in Kristiansand.
+The most famous are Risør Wooden boat festival, Palmesus Beach festival, Mandal Seafood Festival and the electronic Punkt Festival in Kristiansand.
 You will also find many more music and food festivals.
 See full list over festivals in Southern Norway.

 Skiing is a winter activity in Southern Norway.
 The season starts in December, and ends in April.
 Alpine skiing, cross-country skiing and snowboarding are all available, and the lit up trails along the coast are popular in winter.
 The mountainous areas in Hovden, Sirdal and Åseral are the winter destinations of Sørlandet.